 Siegfried Wanker studied civil engineering at Graz University of Technology before joining the STRABAG Group as site manager in 1994.
 Between 2001 and 2004, he held the position of managing director at several engineering service providers before rejoining the STRABAG Group in 2005.
-As a member of the Management Board Frigoscandia Group.
-He joined the STRABAG Group in 1996 as a member of the Management Board of STRABAG Hoch- und Ingenieurbau AG, was appointed to the Management Board of STRABAG AG, Germany, in 2002 and to the Management Board of STRABAG SE in 2006.
-Thomas Birtel has held the position of CEO of STRABAG SE since 15 June 2013.
+As a member of the Management Board of STRABAG AG, Austria, he was initially in charge of the international building construction business, then for corporate development and services, and finally for infrastructure project development.
+Siegfried Wanker has been a member of the Management Board of STRABAG SE since 1 January 2011.